-Anyone wanting to carry on the activities of an NBDT, as defined in section 5 of the NBDT Act, needs to obtain a licence before providing these activities, unless they benefit from the transitional provisions described below.
-An NBDT is defined in section 5 of the NBDT Act, and includes:
+Anyone wanting to carry on the activities of an NBDT, as defined in section 5 of the NBDT Act, needs to obtain a licence before providing the activities defined in section 5 of the NBDT Act, which are:

-- persons offering debt securities to the public in New Zealand who also carry on the business of borrowing and lending money or providing financial services, or both;
+- carrying on the business of borrowing and lending money, or providing financial services, or both.

 Obtaining consent for change of ownership

 Section 43 of the NBDT Act requires a person who seeks to become a corporate or individual controller of a licensed NBDT to gain the Bank’s written consent before completing a transaction that will achieve that.

 A “controller” in this context refers to a person who will have influence over the NBDT such that the person will: